agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 All timestamps for the app are based on the timestamp of the server itself.
 If you are running the
-app on a cluster with more than 1 VM or if the time on the VM is unreliable, then timestamps for
+app on a cluster with more than 1 node or if the time on the host is unreliable, then timestamps for
 events and analysis may be incorrect.
-You can use **timedatectl** to configure your timezone and
+Use **timedatectl** to configure your timezone and the ntp
-the ntp servers.
+servers.

 * List the available options and set to the desired timezone.